Eelam War IV: Beginning of the war

-War in east
+War in the East

-The war between LTTE and Sri Lankan government started after the failure of Norway brokered cease fire on 21 July 2006, when LTTE cut off the water supply to the rice growing fields in the Mavil aru area in eastern Trincomalee district.
-The government military claimed the total control of the eastern province after capturing the Thoppigala (Baron's cap) on 11 July 2007 following nearly a year of fighting.
+The war between LTTE and Sri Lankan government started after the failure of Norway brokered cease fire on 21 July 2006, when LTTE cut off the water supply to the rice growing fields in the Mavil Aru area in eastern Trincomalee district.
+The government military claimed the total control of the eastern province after capturing Thoppigala on 11 July 2007 following nearly a year of fighting.

 The TMVP contested Batticaloa district local council election on 10 March 2008 and won all 9 councils with a high majority 70% of votes.
 The party also contested in Eastern Provincial Council election May 10, 2008 under the ruling UPFA banner and UPFA won the election.
-TMVP's current leader Sivanesathurai Chandrakanthan sworn as the Chief Minister of Eastern Provincial Council on 16 May 2008.
+TMVP's leader Sivanesathurai Chandrakanthan was sworn in as the Chief Minister of Eastern Provincial Council on 16 May 2008.

 Political situation in North and East

 Karuna has also been accused of gross human rights violations such as forming death squads, harassing journalists, extrajudicial killings, abductions, and the use of child soldiers against the LTTE.
 Apart from that his group has split due to alleged financial corruption issues.
 Karuna, with the help of the Government of Sri Lanka, was smuggled into Great Britain for refuge.
 He was later arrested by British authorities for illegal entry and is being probed for war crimes.